gukololo/WebMessagingApp/README.md

 # WebMessagingApp
 A messaging application with a web user interface.
+Written in C++.